 Potential Defenses to Premises Liability Claims

 When a victim sustains anoxic brain injury by nearly drowning in a privately-owned pool, the property owner will likely have a range of potential defenses to a claim for damages.
-These may include:

-- Open and obvious: Adults, in particular, appreciate the obvious dangers inherent in swimming in a pool without a lifeguard or other safety feature.
+- Open and obvious: Adults, in particular, appreciate the obvious dangers inherent in swimming in a pool without a lifeguard or another safety feature.
 The obviousness of these dangers can reduce a property owner’s potential liability.